Emilia-Capital/comment-hacks/readme.txt

 5. The link in the backend to email an individual commenters on a post.

 == Changelog ==

+= 2.1.1 =

+* Don't enqueue the remove URL script on the frontend for logged out users or users without the `edit_posts` capability.

 = 2.1 =